 The neighbourhood plan regulations were published in 2012, and can be found on the government's website.
 The government have also published additional information about what neighbourhood planning is.

-If you are a parish council or community group considering undertaking a neighbourhood plan in your area, contact the planning policy team for some advice on the process of designation.
+If you are a parish council or community group considering undertaking a neighbourhood plan in your area, contact the Local Plans team for some advice on the process of designation.

 Further Advice and Guidance